The Big Oak Giveaway

 Therefore the trees and shrubs are for Toronto residents only and can only be planted within City boundaries.

-Scarborough Food Security Initiative has graciously allowed us to hold this event in the parking lot of their Scarborough Junction Community Farm
+Scarborough Food Security Initiative has graciously allowed us to hold the tree pick-up at their

 located at 3595 St. Clair Avenue East,

-You can order two free native trees to plant on your private property within Toronto borders.
-Check out the offered species below and match them to your garden conditions and space.
+You can order two free native trees/shrubs to plant on your private property within Toronto borders.
+Check out the offered species below, and match them to your garden conditions and space.

 Good to know: